pear-project-community/xpear-menu/README.md

 Made by LSTEAM on https://www.xfce-look.org/u/lsteam

-Forked by the pear-project-community in GNU-GPLv3.
+Forked by the pear-project-community under GNU-GPLv3.